 - The Devil May Cry anime shows that Dante and Trish have parted ways sometime after the end of the first game.

 - Bulma and Yamcha broke up between the Freeza and Cell Sagas in Dragon Ball, clearing the road for Bulma's relationship with Vegeta.

 - This exact same thing happens with the direct to video An American Tail movies.
 Tony Toponi had his Love at First Sight moment with Bridget in the first movie and they seemed like soul mates.
 Come the third movie, not only is the second movie now All Just a Dream but Bridget is gone for some reason and Tony is flirting with someone else.

-- In the Die Hard series, John McClane makes up with ex-wife Holly in the first two films, but he's single again at the start of the third.
+- In the Die Hard series, John McClane makes up with his estranged wife Holly in the first film, but they're separated again in the third and divorced by the fourth.

 - Streets of Fire: Tom Cody and Ellen Aim do this when Tom leaves town for some sort of war for 2 years.

 - Indiana Jones: Indy and Marion between Raiders of the Lost Ark and The Last Crusade.